mariadb-corporation/MaxScale/Documentation/Filters/Database-Firewall-Filter.md

 ### Filter Parameters

-The database firewall filter has one mandatory parameter, `rules`.
+The Database Firewall filter has one mandatory parameter, `rules`.

 #### `rules`